 Recently, hope has been offered in research published about the medication Prazosin.

 Prazosin is an alpha adrenergic receptor antagonist (traditionally used as an antihypertensive agent).
-It acts to reduce the level of activating neurochemicals in the brain and, via this action, is thought to damp down neurological pathways which are overstimulated in people with PTSD.
+It acts to reduce the level of activating neurochemicals in the brain and, via this action, is thought to damp down neurological pathways that are overstimulated in people with PTSD.

 Whilst clinically, psychiatrists have been using Prazosin for the treatment of PTSD-related nightmares for years, the fact remains that we still need more evidence from controlled trials to support its efficacy.
-A small randomized controlled trial of Prazosin for sleep and PTSD has recently made a much needed contribution to that evidence base.
+A small randomized controlled trial of Prazosin for sleep and PTSD has recently made a much-needed contribution to that evidence base.

-In a 15 week trial involving 67 active duty soldiers with PTSD, the drug was titrated up based on the participant nightmare response over 6 weeks.
+In a 15-week trial involving 67 active duty soldiers with PTSD, the drug was titrated up based on the participant nightmare response over 6 weeks.
 Prazosin was found to be effective in improving trauma-related nightmares and sleep quality and, in turn, associated with reduced PTSD symptoms and an improvement in global functioning.